SeaQL/seaql.github.io/Blog/blog/2024-05-28-getting-started-with-loco-seaorm.md

 ## SQL Server Support

-The [SQL Server for SeaORM](https://www.sea-ql.org/SeaORM-X/) will first be offered as a closed beta to our partners.
-If you are interested, please join our [waiting list](https://forms.office.com/r/1MuRPJmYBR).
+[SQL Server for SeaORM](https://www.sea-ql.org/SeaORM-X/) is now available as a closed beta.
+If you are interested, please signup [here](https://forms.office.com/r/1MuRPJmYBR).

 Migrating from `sea-orm` to `sea-orm-x` is straightforward with two simple steps.
 First, update the existing `sea-orm` dependency to `sea-orm-x` and enable the `sqlz-mssql` feature.
 Note that you might need to patch SeaORM dependency for the upstream dependencies.